Mattress Support Layers Explained: A DIY Guide

 Zoned Support Layers: What They Are & Who They Help

-Zoning means the support layer has different firmness levels in different areas; softer under the shoulders and firmer under the hips, etc.
+Zoning means the support layer has different firmness levels in different areas; softer under the shoulders and firmer under the hips, etc. Zoning is generally only available on select pocketed coil units and certain latex support layers.

 • Great for side sleepers who need extra give in the shoulders